 Node Titles

-Titles
+Types of Titles

 There are three potential ways a title can be built:

-1. Explicit titles on nodes
+1. As explicit titles on nodes

 Let's look at the way nodes get titles.
-As a reference, let's take a look again at the schema of our example book, this time paying close attention to the sharedTitle and titles fields (which were intentionally omitted in the last section):
+As a reference, let's take another look at the schema of our example book (referenced above).
+This time, we'll pay close attention to the sharedTitle and titles fields (which were intentionally omitted in The Structure of a Complex Text):

 "schema" : {